Mother of 3 wins first drawing in NC COVID-19 vaccine lottery

 NCDHHS said the winners for the $4 Million Summer Cash and Summer Cash 4 College Drawings will be drawn every other Wednesday through Aug.
 4. The first drawing took place on June 23.
 As of June 25, 52% of adults in North Carolina are fully vaccinated.

-North Carolinians 18 and older who have received at least one dose of a COVID-19 vaccine are automatically entered into drawings for a $1 million cash prize.
+North Carolinians 18 and older who have received at least one dose of a COVID-19 vaccine in the state are automatically entered into drawings for a $1 million cash prize.

-Youth between ages 12 and 17 who have received at least one dose of the COVID-19 vaccine will be automatically entered to win $125,000 towards college tuition.
+Youth between ages 12 and 17 who have received at least one dose of the COVID-19 vaccine in the state will be automatically entered to win $125,000 towards college tuition.

 Wake Up Charlotte To Go is a daily news and weather podcast you can listen to so you can start your day with the team at Wake Up Charlotte.